About -> Me

 My goal is to bring value where it's needed and be accountable where I am.

-You can also find me on GitHub and LinkedIn .
-Reach out if you want to talk about dotNet, climbing, building things, or anything in between.
+You can find me on GitHub and LinkedIn .
+Reach out if you want to talk about dotNET, climbing, building things, or anything in between.

-I'm actively building this website… So be on the watch for updates.
+I'm actively building this website.
+Be on the watch for updates.

 I am a footer.